aspose-html-cloud/aspose-html-cloud-dotnet/docs/StorageProvider.md

 # StorageProvider

-Class providing methods of cloud storage access.
+A class that provides methods of cloud storage access.